crystalxs/DataScientistNotes/ML/feature_engineer.md

 #### Aggregate by one or multiple categorical features

+> Using `groupby` to aggregate to a new dataframe and then use `merge` to make the new feature.

 Here are some fetures that we can compute

 - Number of times `device_ip` appears on the training data.
 It would be better if we had `user_id`.
 - Number of times `device_ip` appears per month on the training data.
 - Min, max, average `C1` per `site_id`.

-We can compute these features using `groupby` to aggregate to a new dataframe and then use `merge` to make the new feature.

 #### Features based on KNN

 K nearest neighbor (KNN) classifier.
 Looks at the K points in the training set that are nearest to the test input xx and returns the mean of the target variable.

-There are many other possibilities here.

 ### Feature selection